jeffbock/RasPin_Pinball/HowToBuild.md

 PInball is currently designed to run along with X11 and XRandR, and assumes that it will find an 800x480 display to utilize as a full screen display.
 The current tested configuration is a 800x480 display on the HDMI1 port, while a larger monitor is used on HDMI2 for running VS Code and full screen debugging.

-Of course, to control PInball on PiOS, it is assumed that you also have at least basic breakout box containing left/right flipper, left/right activate and a start button wired up to the Raspberry Pi GPIOs per the design.
+Of course, to control PInball on PiOS, it is assumed that you also have at least a basic breakout box containing left/right flipper, left/right activate and a start button wired up to the Raspberry Pi GPIOs per the design.
 The PiOS code does not currently support the simple keyboard simulator used on Windows.

 Use the task menu, ctrl-shift-P, to run the build tasks as described at the top of the document.